hyphz/hyphz.github.io/data/texts.md

 @@LuckyEscaper
 Reroll one Saving Throw, escape attempt, or Panic Roll.
 @@Reliable
 Whenever you do not hit with an Encounter Power, you do not expend it.
-When you roll a 3 on an Encounter Power attack roll, it counts as a 4.
 @@MeleeShooter
 Your ranged attacks don't grant Opportunities.
 You may gain Advantage for Flanking on Ranged attacks against adjacent opponents.